Alipsa/ride/src/bin/readme.md

     - Will run hamcrest tests similar to the renjin-hamcrest-maven-plugin i.e. producing nice output, error messages and summary

-- enable execution of SQL queries
+- Enable execution of SQL queries
     - Support for select and update queries in the SQL code tab

-- create a database browser
+- Create a database browser
   - Tree structure based on INFORMATION_SCHEMA activated when right clicking on the connection and choosing view connection.

 - Edit menu